konstapascal/noroff-assignment-7/README.md

 The assignment is a pokemon collector app written in **Angular** and styled with **Tailwind**.
 It makes use of two APIs for managing trainers and the retrieval of pokemon.

-The [**JSON Server API**](https://kp-noroff-assignment-api.herokuapp.com/trainers) is hosted on Heroku and handles the creation of new users and CRUD operations on the users translations array.
+The [**JSON Server API**](https://kp-noroff-assignment-api.herokuapp.com/trainers) is hosted on Heroku and handles the creation of new users and CRUD operations on the users pokemon array.

+The [**PokeAPI**](https://pokeapi.co/) has been used for the retrieval of pokemon and images of those pokemon.

 ## Table of Contents